15 DIY Laundry Room Ideas That Transform Your Space Without Breaking the Bank

 https://www.reddit.com/r/DIY/comments/irz054/laundry_room_remodel/

 Top-load washers have their defenders, and this space shows how to design around them.
-The black LG machines sit against a dark blue wall that creates depth in what’s clearly a small alcove or closet.
+Black LG machines sit against dark blue walls that create depth in what’s clearly a small alcove.

-The white cabinets on the right add closed storage, likely for items you want hidden away.
-Small decorative signs (“LAUNDRY ROOM” and “Aloha”) personalize the space without requiring much investment or commitment.
+White cabinets on the right add closed storage for items better kept hidden.
+Small decorative signs personalize the space without much investment.

-What this setup does well is acknowledge that top-load machines require different spatial planning than front-loaders.
-You need clearance above to lift the lids and lean over to reach items at the bottom of the drum, which means your overhead storage needs to be positioned carefully.
+This setup acknowledges that top-load machines require different spatial planning than front-loaders.
+You need clearance above to lift lids and lean over to reach items at the bottom.
+Your overhead storage needs careful positioning.

 Farmhouse Style with Black Cabinets and Butcher Block Counters